 We made sure to bring her favorite travel toys and her bumbo seat.
 That has been one of her favorite things recently and it really helped my Mommom while watching her.

 We love flying with Southwest and have found ways to travel for almost free as a family.
 Find out our secrets and tactics on how we fly our family for almost free all year long!

 We were lucky enough that my parents left a pack n play and a jogging stroller in Florida at the vacation house (where Mommom lives full time).
 So, we didn’t have to bring ours or rent one.
-Having those there was a huge help with keeping Caroline feeling at home and in her routine.
+Having those there was a huge help with keeping our daughter feeling at home and in her routine.

 We have added a downloadable PDF for you to use as a cheat sheet when packing and planning your family vacation.